 Owning a portable air conditioner would be better than renting if

-- you’re cooling a small area
+- You’re cooling a small area

-- if you can handle installation on your own or
+- If you can handle installation on your own or

 Rental companies generally don’t rent units smaller than 1-ton.

-If you have a large area to cool, especially if installation is complicated, and only need it cooled for a limited time, consider renting.
-Rental companies can design, install and remove equipment for events lasting from one hour to one year, or longer.
+Rentals are especially great for special events.
+Rental companies can design setups, install, and remove equipment for events lasting from one hour to one year, or longer.
 They typically maintain their own units, saving you headaches, and some are on call in case you have any problems with your rental.